awsles/AwsServices/README.md

 ---
 # Script
 The data is generated using a PowerShell script which outputs the data for the two CSVs.
 The code isn't fancy but it is functional.
-Enhancement suggestions are welcomed!
+Enhancements & suggestions are welcomed!

 ### Script Parameters